 I attended the Alteryx user conference called Inspire 2012 (Twitter: #Inspire12) in Denver this week.
 This fairly new analytics software company has been gaining customers in a range of brand-name organizations such as Dick’s Sporting Goods, Supervalu, U.S. Cellular and VF Corp.
 The company focuses on meeting the needs of analysts across the business analytic spectrum including a geographic and location context for simplifying the analytic tasks and processes for the needs of business at the strategic and operational level.

-Topics: Big Data, Mobile, Predictive Analytics, R, Social Media, alteryx, Analyst, Operational Performance Management (OPM), Strategic Analytics, Business Analytics, Business Intelligence, Business Mobility, Cloud Computing, Location Intelligence, Operational Intelligence, Business Analysts, Business Intelligence (BI), Customer Performance Management (CPM), Data Artisans, Financial Performance Management (FPM), Information Applications (IA), Information Management (IM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM)
+Topics: alteryx, Big Data, Business Analytics, Business Intelligence, Business Mobility, Cloud Computing, Customer Performance Management (CPM), Financial Performance Management (FPM), Information Applications (IA), Information Management (IM), Location Intelligence, Mobile, Operational Intelligence, Operational Performance Management (OPM), Predictive Analytics, R, Sales Performance Management (SPM), Social Media, Supply Chain Performance Management (SCPM), Analytics, Data